sourcery-ai-experiments/blog.nathanv.me/content/posts/spin-windows/index.md

 Now, if you only want the command-line version of Spin, you're basically done.
 You'll just need to use the full path to the `spin.exe` executable (unless you [add Spin to your PATH](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/)).

+## gcc

+Next, Spin needs a `gcc` compiler in order to turn your Promela code into C.
+The easiest way to get this is with [MinGW](https://osdn.net/projects/mingw/releases/) which is a project that has ported `gcc` to Windows.
+Just download and run the installer.

 ## GUI